-BTO-On the morning of June 23, the provincial Center for Disease Control established a team to monitor a suspected death case due to hand, foot and mouth disease in La Gi town.
+BTO-On the morning of June 23, the Provincial Center for Disease Control established a team to monitor a suspected death case due to hand, foot and mouth disease in La Gi town.

-Previously, La Gi Medical Center recorded a female patient, born in 2019, who died of suspected hand, foot and mouth disease.
+Previously, La Gi Medical Center recorded a female patient, born in 2019, who died of suspected hand, foot, and mouth disease.
 At 0:00 on June 19, 2023, the child showed symptoms of being startled, screaming, running away, and scratching herself.
 On the morning of June 19, her family took the child to a private clinic with a diagnosis of tonsillitis.
-The same afternoon, the child was examined at La Gi Regional General Hospital with a diagnosis of functional dyspepsia, anorexia, and given a prescription to buy on her own.
+On the same afternoon, the child was examined at La Gi Regional General Hospital with a diagnosis of functional dyspepsia, anorexia, and given a prescription to buy on her own.
 At 11:30 p.m., the patient did not take medicine, did not drink water, screamed, and ran away.
 Her family took the patient to La Gi Regional General Hospital.
-Clinical symptoms recorded at the hospital included fever, mouth ulcers, and convulsions; hand, foot and mouth disease was diagnosed at level 2B and was transferred to a higher level.
+Clinical symptoms recorded at the hospital included fever, mouth ulcers, and convulsions; hand, foot, and mouth disease was diagnosed at level 2B and was transferred to a higher level.
 And at 4:00 a.m. on June 20, 2023, the patient died on the way to the hospital.
-The hospital diagnosed suspected hand, foot and mouth disease level 4.
+The hospital diagnosed suspected hand, foot, and mouth disease level 4.

 Source